ergoplatform/sigma-rust/bindings/ergo-lib-ios/README.md

 ![image](xcode_linker_settings.png)

-Set `Other Linker Flags` to be `-L/absolute/path/to/sigma-rust/target/release`.
+Set `Other Linker Flags` to be `-L/absolute/path/to/sigma-rust/target/release` for x86_64 and ` -L/absolute/path/to/sigma-rust/target/aarch64-apple-ios-sim/release` for simulator on Apple silicon macs.
 The project can now be built.

 ### Building Xcode 13 project for `iPhone(iOS)`